Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

 \section{Modelling the Spectral Energy Distribution: Methodology}

 We have modeled the SEDs of the selected sources using the one-dimensional radiative transfer code, DUSTY \citep{ivezic2012}.
 Optical properties for six different grain types are included in the DUSTY code.
-These are `warm' and `cold' silicates (Sil-Ow and Sil-Oc) from Ossenkopf et al. (1992), silicate and graphite grains (Sil-DL and grf-DL) from Draine and Lee (1984), amorphous carbon (amC-Hn) from Hanner (1988) and silicon carbide (SiC-Pg) from P\'egouri\'e (1988).
-For our models, the dust grain composition was specified to be ``warm" (Sil-Ow) silicates.
+These are `warm' and `cold' silicates (Sil-Ow and Sil-Oc) from \citet{ossenkopf1992}, silicate and graphite grains (Sil-DL and grf-DL) from \citet{draine1984}, amorphous carbon (amC-Hn) from \citet{hanner1988} and silicon carbide (SiC-Pg) from \citet{pegourie1988}.
+For stars on the RGB, the circumstellar envelope is expected to be oxygen-rich.
+The change from oxygen-rich to carbon-rich chemistry may occur as a result of specific binary interactions (see \S\,\ref{pahs}) and/or once the star has undergone thermal pulses on the AGB.
+Silicates are expected to be the main dust species in oxygen-rich outflows, see e.g. \citet{gail2009}.
+Further, as the name suggests, `warm silicates' are expected to dominate in regions of high dust temperature and/or in fast moving circumstellar outflows \citep{ossenkopf1992}.
+In contrast, `cold silicates' are expected in the cool highly obscured circumstellar environment around OH/IR stars and in the interstellar medium (ISM).
+Hence, for our models, the dust grain composition was chosen to be `warm' (Sil-Ow) silicates.
 Only when Sil-Ow grain composition did not provide a satisfactory fit, we tried different grain compositions.
-We used the Mathis, Rumpl, Nordsieck (MRN; \citet{mathis1977}) grain size (a) distribution function, n(a) $\propto$ a$^{-q}$ for a$_{\rm min}$ $\leq$ a $\leq$ a$_{\rm max}$.
-DUSTY allows one to use standard MRN parameters (q = 3.5, a$_{\rm min}$ = 0.005$\micron$ and a$_{\rm max}$ = 0.25$\micron$) or modified MRN parameters.
-Whenever required, we used a modified MRN distribution by altering a$_{\rm min}$ and a$_{\rm max}$.
+We used the Mathis, Rumpl, Nordsieck (MRN), \citet{mathis1977} grain size (a) distribution function, n(a) $\propto$ a$^{-q}$ for $a_{\mathrm min}$ $\leq$ a $\leq$ $a_{\mathrm max}$.
+DUSTY allows one to use standard MRN parameters (q = 3.5, $a_{\mathrm min}$ = 0.005 $\micron$ and $a_{\mathrm max}$ = 0.25 $\micron$) or modified MRN parameters.
+The MRN grain size distribution, for a mixture of silicate and graphite grains, reproduces the Milky Way extinction curve.
+The Magellanic Cloud extinction curves also obey the same power law for the grain size distribution albeit for different silicate and graphite abundance ratios \citep{pei1992}.
+Whenever required, we used a modified MRN distribution by altering $a_{\mathrm min}$ and $a_{\mathrm max}$.
 The dust density was assumed to be proportional to r$^{-2}$, where r is the radial distance from the star.

+There are multiple input parameters associated with the dusty circumstellar environment: the dust temperature at the inner shell boundary, $T_{\mathrm d}$(in); the relative shell thickness (ratio of outer, $R_{\mathrm out}$ to inner radius, $R_{\mathrm in}$), $Y$ = $R_{\mathrm out}$/$R_{\mathrm in}$; the optical depth at 0.55 $\micron$, $\tau$; choice of grain composition and the grain-size distribution.